This advisory announces a security vulnerability that was found in Jenkins core.

 All the prior versions are affected by these vulnerabilities.

-These new versions generate a new set of different cryptographic keys to protect sensitive data, authenticate slaves, and so on.
+These new versions generate a new set of different cryptographic keys to protect sensitive data, authenticate agents, and so on.
 Because of this, administrators of Jenkins need to be aware of the following implications of the upgrade:

 API tokens of many users will likely change as a result, and therefore if you have scripts and external programs that rely on these tokens, some of them will fail.
 Please retrieve the updated API tokens from the UI.